1. Previous: Chapter 1

 For walking, biking, and driving, we left off the time argument, so those defaulted to 2.0.
 But for flying, we passed 1.5.
 The results for Listing 2.16 are exactly the same as those for Listing 2.14.

-But what happens when you want a default argument for the first parameter instead of the second parameter?
+But what happens when we want a default argument for the first parameter instead of the second parameter?

 When a Default Argument Comes First